mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 "You are in Stevens Point," I tell her.
 "How is your lunch?"

 "It's not good.
 The beans are dry," She pokes at the beans.
-If there were a dog nearby, she would clandestinely hand the beans to the dog.
+If Ruby were nearby, she would clandestinely hand the beans to the dog.
 But she never allowed dogs in her house, so perhaps she never learned that trick.
 Or the kids never had a dog precisely because she knew that trick.

 "How about the meat loaf?"
 I ask.
 She has eaten most of it already.